kylpo/notes/publishable/React-HOC-cloneElement.md

 # Enhancing Components
-Lets say you'd like to extract out some utility of a component for re-use with other components.
+Lets say you'd like to extract out some utility code of a component for re-use with other components.
 It could be something that connects to stores, something that calculates values and passes them along, something that adds a loading spinner while retrieving data, etc. We'll broadly call that something an *enhancement* going forward, but you could also think of it as a configuration or manipulation.

 So, how do you go about extracting and reusing this enhancement?
 Well, you have a couple options.

-## TL;DR
+## tl;dr
 - Static enhancement?
 Use `HOC`.
 - Dynamic enhancement?
 Use `cloneElement`.